FC Nordsjælland (women)

-Football Club Nordsjælland, commonly known as just Nordsjælland (lit.
-'North Zealand') and previously known as Farum BK, is a Danish women's football club based in Farum, Denmark.
-The club is currently playing in the Danish top division, the A-Liga, and like the men's team, they play their home matches at the Right to Dream Park.
+Football Club Nordsjælland (commonly known as Nordsjælland (lit.
+'North Zealand'); previously Farum BK) is a Danish women's football club based in Farum, Denmark.
+The club plays in A-Liga, the top-flight of the Danish Women's Football League.
+Like the men's team, they play their home matches at the Right to Dream Park.

 History

-The club was founded in 2017, based on the former Farum BK team.
-However, the team continued as Farum BK until 2020, where Nordsjælland took over the license for the team.
-In 2018, FC Nordsjælland integrated Farum BK's U18 team to form their women's football branch.
-The team achieved promotion to Elitedivisionen after only one season in the 1. division.
+Farum Idræts Klub (FIK) and Stavnsholt Boldklub merged in January 1991 to form Farum Boldklub.
+The women's team was established in 1994 and played non-league football.
+In 2000 the team won the non-league Zealand Series, the fifth tier of the Danish football league system.
+FC Nordsjælland was founded in 2017, based on the former Farum Boldklub team.
+However, the team continued as Farum BK until 2019, where Nordsjælland took over the license for the team.
+In 2018, FC Nordsjælland integrated Farum Boldklub's U18 team to form their women's football branch.
+The team achieved promotion to A-Liga after only one season in the 1st Division.